janetjoywilson/janetjoywilson.github.io/_posts/2016-07-16-why-books-and-bicycles.md

 ## today

 I work for [Penguin Random House Canada](http://penguinrandomhouse.ca/).
 In April 2013 I started to ride my bicycle to work every day downtown.
 It's a 30 km round trip through the city and along the lake.
-I got hooked.
-I also saw first hand the infrastructure needs because there were more "Bike Lane Ends Here" signs than bike lanes!
+I got hooked on the feeling and the view from two wheels.
+I also saw first-hand the infrastructure needs in Toronto because there were more "Bike Lane Ends Here" signs than bike lanes!
 I became interested in making change as complaining is only more frustrating for me.

-In April 2014 I became co-captain of [Cycle Toronto](https://www.cycleto.ca/) Ward 13 Bikes and began the long process of learning about the City of Toronto because that's how you can make change although I've been tempted to paint bike lanes over the years!
+In April 2014 I became co-captain of [Cycle Toronto](https://www.cycleto.ca/) Ward 13 Bikes and began the long process of learning about the City of Toronto because that's how you can make change although I've been tempted to paint bike lanes myself over the years!

 That summer [Amanda Lewis](https://www.linkedin.com/in/amanda-lewis-56942473) and I attended a Ward Captain meeting.
 I remember seeing her across the room and thinking - 'hey, we work together at PRHC.
 We should combine books & bicycles!' - she was also interested.
-We had lots of ideas and over a coffee [The Reading Line](www.thereadingline.ca)] was born.
+We had lots of ideas and over a coffee [The Reading Line](www.thereadingline.ca) was born.

 ## tomorrow